-In game terms, the character can contact a number of past versions of themselves that is equal to this power rank value.
+In game terms, the character can contact a number of past versions of themselves that is equal to this power rank number.
 There may be more of him or her, but they can't reach those past selves (yet).
-The difficulty of contact depends on how far back one tries to reach through time; talking to one's previous incarnation is only a rank value 1 intensity action, while moving back fifty iterations would be of rank value 50 difficulty.
+The difficulty of contact depends on how far back one tries to reach through time; talking to one's previous incarnation is only a Feeble (1) intensity action, while moving back fifty iterations would be of Amazing (50) difficulty.

 The difficulty of successfully getting one's previous iterations to actually make a meaningful change in the present is highly subjective, though common sense comes into play somewhat.
 Expecting gold to stay buried anywhere for several thousand years is possibly a fool's errand - but fifty is doable.
 One's best bet in this regard is to ensure that they ask favors of previous selves that is within their means and/or skill set.